AI Citation Hallucination Statistics (2026 Data)

 Verification outcomes for 47,098 checked references

 Every reference submitted to the CiteMe Reference Checker in the 30 days ending July 8, 2026, grouped by verification outcome.
-The unverified group includes the 27.2% of all references flagged with a fabrication signature.
+A later audit invalidated the original interpretation of a historical risk-flag subset.

 Ready to cite your sources?